 Inside Fierce Fruit: Introducing the Pink Guava

 You’re probably familiar with guava, but have you heard of pink guava fruit?
 It is, in fact, a separate variation of the regular types of guava you know and love.
 They grow on trees and are small, fig-like, and covered in light green skin.
-The entire fruit is edible and has a slightly floral taste to it, but is also incredibly sweet.
+The entire fruit is edible and has a slightly floral taste to it, but it is also incredibly sweet.

 We’ll discuss all the guava facts you need to know about the exotic pink guava fruit!